sebastian-gregoricchio/ChIP_Zwart/README.md

 * download the GitHub repository with `git clone https://github.com/sebastian-gregoricchio/ChIP_Zwart`, or click on *Code > Download ZIP* on the [GitHub page](https://github.com/sebastian-gregoricchio/ChIP_Zwart)
 * install the conda environment from the yaml environment file contained in the repository:<br>
 `conda env create -f </target/folder>/ChIP_Zwart/workflow/envs/chip_zwart_condaEnv_stable.yaml`
-* activate the environment: `conda activate chip_zwart` (if the env is not activated the pipeline won't work!)
+* activate the environment: `conda activate chip_zwart` (if the env is not activated the pipeline won't work!): <br>
+`(chip_zwart) your.name@harris:~$`

 <br/><br/>

 ## 3. How to run the pipeline <a name="running"></a>
-The snakemake pipeline requires at least two files: a) the `.snakefile`, containing all the rules that will be run; b) the `configuration.yaml` file, in which the user can define and customize all the parameters for the different pipeline steps. <br>
+The snakemake pipeline requires at least two files: a) the `.snakefile`, containing all the rules that will be run; b) the `configfile.yaml` file, in which the user can define and customize all the parameters for the different pipeline steps. <br>
 Hereafter, the running commands for DNA-mapping and ChIP-seq peak calling will be described for both single and paired-end data.

 ### 3.1 DNA-mapping <a name="dnamapping"></a>
-This short pipeline performs the mapping into a reference genome upon trimming of the raw fastq reads by [cutadapt](https://cutadapt.readthedocs.io/en/stable/).
+This short pipeline performs the mapping (alignment) to a reference genome upon trimming of the adapter sequences from the raw fastq reads by [cutadapt](https://cutadapt.readthedocs.io/en/stable/) in the same way the GCF does for alignments.
 Further, a filter on the mapping quality (MAPQ) is applied and duplicated reads are marked.
-Notice that in the case of paired-end reads, when present, UMIs (Unique Molecule Identifiers) sequence is added to the indexes ones in the read name.
+Zwart lab filter is MQ20.
+Changing this filter is not advised, but possible in the `configfile_DNAmapping.yaml` file if necessary.
+Notice that in the case of paired-end reads, when present, UMIs (Unique Molecule Identifiers) sequence is added to the index sequences in the read name.
 This is allows the marking of the duplicated reads in a UMI-aware manner (reads/fragments that have exactly the same sequence but different UMI-sequence are not marked as duplicates).

 Additional information must be provided to the pipeline in the command line:
 * the source fastq directory
 * the output directory where you want your results to be stored (if not already available, the pipeline will make it for you)
 * whether your data are paired- or single-end
-* the genome to use (available options: `hg38`, `hg19`, `hg38_ucsc`, `hg19_ucsc`, `mm10`, `mm9`, `rn6`)
+* the genome to use (available options: a) GCF-genomes: `hg38`, `hg19`, `rn6`; b) UCSC-genomes: `hg38_ucsc`, `hg19_ucsc`, `mm10`, `mm9`)

 All the other parameters are already available in the `configfile_DNAmapping.yaml` file or hard-coded in the snakemake file.